 Attend all the parties: the online visibility of your catalog

-In an ever-growing and increasingly competitive online universe, a branded online store is no longer enough to stand out from the competition and be found by your customers.
+In an increasingly competitive online universe, a branded online store is no longer enough to stand out from the crowd.

 Look at the camera: more photos are better

-Price is the main purchase decision factor for 69% of online users, but this does not mean that the cheapest is always the preferred option.
+Price is the main purchase decision factor for 69% of online users, but this does not mean that the cheapest option is always the product they choose.